SameerJadav/Notebook-Pro/README.md

 A simple note taking application that allows users to save notes with a title and body.

+## Live Demo

+Check out the live demo of the app at https://sameerjadav.github.io/Notebook-Pro/

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.